opencog/opencog/README.md

 Prerequisites
 -------------
-To build and run OpenCog, the following packages are required.
-With a few exceptions, most Linux distributions will have these packages.
+To build and run OpenCog, the packages listed below are required.
+With a few exceptions, most Linux distributions will provide these packages.
+Users of Ubuntu 14.04 "Trusty Tahr" may use the dependency installer at scripts/octool.

-Older versions of CMake may not have scripts to find all of these packages, some needed CMake scripts are included in lib, but others in lib/compat are provided if you are trying to build with an old version of CMake (although the best option is to get the latest CMake if possible).
+Users of any version of Linux may use the Dockerfile to quickly build a container in which OpenCog will be built and run.

 ###### boost
 > C++ utilities package
 > http://www.boost.org/ | libboost-dev

 ###### cmake
-> Build management tool
+> Build management tool; v2.8 or higher recommended.
 > http://www.cmake.org/ | cmake

 ###### cxxtest